BLAST-WarpX/warpx/.github/ISSUE_TEMPLATE/installation-issue.md

 ---
 name: Installation issue
-about: Cannot install WarpX?
-Let us know.
-title: ''
+about: Report an issue with installing or setting up WarpX
-labels: [install, question]
+labels: [install]
-assignees: ''
 ---

 **Where are you trying to install WarpX?**